discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 Author will edit their content, move components around on the PDF representation view, and potentially upload new versions of figures, videos etc.
 It is anticipated that most changes will be done automatically, but in rare circumstances the author will not be able to directly input their changes and regenerate their proof.

-**Could we add an SLA that 90% will not require additional intervention by ExeterPremedia?**
+**Could we add an SLA that 90% will not require additional intervention by ExeterPremedia?
+Later - after 4 months live**

 ####Output:
 At the end of the author correction process all components are zipped up and delivered to an eLife AWS bucket: elife-production-authorcorrected